dazinator/dazinator.github.io/source/_posts/2015-12-01-dnnpackager-getting-started.md

 ![breakpointhit.PNG]({{site.baseurl}}/assets/posts/breakpointhit.PNG)

+**Update:** Don't like that?
+Well as of the latest release of DnnPackager you can Deploy and Attach the Debugger in one move.

+Use the following command in the Package Manager Console window and hit enter:

+`Install-Module [name of your website in IIS] [Build Configuration] Attach`

+For example:

+`Install-Module DotNetNuke Debug Attach`

+That will build your module in Debug mode, then deploy it to your "DotNetNuke" website, and then attach the debugger to your website's worker process!

 ## What about if I just want my Zip file

-If you just want your installation zip for some reason, perhaps you want to upload it to the Dnn store etc, just build your project as normal and then in your solution directory check the "InstallPackages" folder.
-That's where your zip can be found.
+If you just want your installation zip for some reason, perhaps you want to upload it to the Dnn store etc, just build your project as normal and check in your projects output directory.

 ## Issues?